-In 2019-2020 the school provided small group contacts to support children with their emotional and social development.
+In 2020-2021 the school provided small group contacts to support children with their emotional and social development through nurture groups.

 What is the expertise and training of staff to support children with SEND, and how is specialise expertise secured?